uriannrima/next-nest-induction/README.md

 Our `frontend` will be an [Nextjs Application](https://nextjs.org/) a React Framework with a lot of built-in tools, and our `backend` will be an [Nestjs Application](https://docs.nestjs.com/), a framework for building server-side applications, or simple web apis, which has some definitions as-in .NET Framework applications (controllers, services, models, dependency injection, etc).

-Nextjs comes with a backend-for-frontend solution which allows us to write some close to the frontend functions that may be used to consume other apis, which in our case, will be the Nestjs application.

-## Add Nextjs Section
+Nextjs comes with a lot of "Just Ready" solutions (SSR, SSG, BFF, Auth, plugins, etc) to help us try to follow best practices for frontend while Nestjs gives us an abstraction over `express` (or `nestify`, if you want more performance) to create scalable web applications.

 # Objective

 Create an application that can consume an endpoint with list of products and render them as a simple table, which may do CRUD operations on each product.

-# Project Creation
+# Project Development

 ## Frontend